-Staff Observation.
-If a fast finding had been hold this could have re-ulted in Staff Observation: If a fact-finding had been held, this could have resulted in more coherent, consistent, and integrated answers from NWP operations management, NWP technical staff, and CBFO staff.
-1-17-2019 Board's staff e-mails 10 lines of inquiry related to the SIAS panel failure to CBFO, requesting a factual accuracy check.
-1. Were SIAS alarm panel components replaced, and if so, why?
-2. What work packages were used for trouble-shooting and repair?
+Staff Observation: If a fact-finding had been held, this could have resulted in more coherent, consistent, and integrated answers from NWP operations management, NWP technical staff, and CBFO staff.
+1-17-2019 Board's staff e-mails 10 lines of inquiry related to the SIAS panel failure to 1-17-2019 CBFO, requesting a factual accuracy check.
+CBFO, requesting a factual accuracy check.
+1 Ware SIAS alarm nanal components replaced and if so why?
+Were SIAS alarm panel components replaced, and if so, why?
+What work packages were used for trouble-shooting and repair?
 3. Was there any relationship between the 12-9-2018 event and the decision to perform the preventive maintenance task for replacing the batteries?
 4. How long has the light emitting diode on the panel been inoperable?
 5. How was the error code detected?
 6. How was operability determined?
 7. What procedure was used to restart the system?
 8. Was it a software or hardware problem, and if unknown, why is the system considered operable?
 9. Who wrote the ORPS report, as it seems to be incorrect?
 It says the system failed on 12-9-2018, the internal processor was corrected and operability restored on 12-10-2018, and the functional test was performed on 12-11-2018.
-(Before the meeting with NWP Engineering, an NWP operations manager said the ORPS report wording is wrong; technical safety requirement operability was not declared until 12-11-2018.)
+(Before the meeting with NWP Engineering, an NWP operations manager said the ORPS report wording is wrong; technical safety requirement operability was not declared until 12-11- 2018.)
 10. Was the alarm panel battery replaced within the required periodicity?
 NWP confirms that they did not replace any hardware and indicates that they might be conducting a fact-finding on this topic the next day.
 (Subsequently, neither the Board's staff nor CBFO could find any indication NWP held a fact-finding.)
 2-18-2019 The Board's staff receives a copy of WO 1815385 (functional test) that was used to return the SIAS alarm panel to service.
 3-20-2019 The Board's staff elects to stand up a "review team" to conduct a formal review.
 The review team conducts a teleconference with CBFO and NWP on the 10 lines of inquiry provided during the January 2019 site visit.
-The review team requests a conv of the original installation procedure used to The review team requests a copy of the original installation procedure used to verify the system was functioning properly when installed in 2016.
-By reviewing the old acceptance test, the staff recognizes that the acceptance criteria used in step 5.6.4 of WO 1815385 on 12-12-2018 were incorrect; NWP had failed to incorporate an approved work change notice (WCN-2) to the original installation procedure, WO 1616261, into the new work order.
+The review team requests a copy of the original installation procedure used to verify the system was functioning properly when installed in 2016.
+December 11 and By reviewing the old acceptance test, the staff recognizes that the acceptance criteria used in step 5.6.4 of WO 1815385 on 12-12-2018 were incorrect; NWP had failed to incorporate an approved work change notice (WCN-2) to the original installation procedure, WO 1616261, into the new work order.